Opteo/google-ads-api/README.md

 View the changelog for this library here: https://github.com/Opteo/google-ads-api/blob/master/CHANGELOG.md

 Check out the official [Google Ads API release notes](https://developers.google.com/google-ads/api/docs/release-notes) for a detailed changelog.

+# Motivation

+When we first started using AdWords, we found the API difficult to use.
+SOAP, in particular, was a huge pain to use with Node.

+The Google Ads API is a massive step in the right direction, but we still don't feel that it's quite as developer friendly as it could be.
+We have written two libraries to fill that gap:

+-   [`google-ads-node`](https://github.com/Opteo/google-ads-node) Is a low-level Node implementation of the API which imitates the stucture of the other client libraries.
+-   `google-ads-api` (this library) is a wrapper around `google-ads-node` to provide a better developer experience.